The Secret to Photo Ready Makeup

 Always use a primer

 One of the biggest mistakes people make is not applying primer (or applying an inadequate product) before their foundation.
-Primer is essential for creating the appearance of smooth, airbrushed skin.
-It acts as a base that evens out skin, allowing the foundation to go on smoothly and last longer.
-I prefer primers that aren’t sticky or thick, and sort of dry as I apply it.
-I really like Stila’s Aqua Glow Perfecting Primer and The Perfect Face’s Face Canvas Primer are two primers that we absolutely love!
+Primer is essential for creating the appearance of smooth, airbrushed skin – the perfect canvas for photo ready makeup.
+It evens out skin, allows your foundation to go on more smoothly, and lasts longer.
+The ideal primer isn’t sticky or thick, and dries as you apply it.
+Stila’s Aqua Glow Perfecting Primer and The Perfect Face’s Face Canvas Primer are two primers that we absolutely love!

-In my opinion, contouring tends to look really, really harsh.
-Sure there are situations that require more make up, and in that case, contouring is necessary, however, on an average day the contouring routine you learned on YouTube can be skipped.
-Instead of applying liquids that will ultimately look cakey or dull, opt for powders that will give you the same illusion.
-My go-to’s are both by NARS: Jubilation and Seduction.
-Jubilation is golden-silky blushes that create a bright sun-kissed glow.
-I apply it at the top of my cheekbones, in the corners of my eyelids, on my brow bone, and down the center on my nose bridge.
+If done incorrectly or excessively, contouring can look really harsh!
+While some occasions call for the “oomph” of contouring, you can skip the routine you learned on YouTube most days.
+Instead of applying liquids that will ultimately look cakey or dull, opt for powders that will give the same illusion.
+Two products we recommend are both by NARS Jubilation Dual Instensity Blush and Seduction.
+Jubilation is a golden-silky blush that creates a bright, sun-kissed glow.
+Apply it at the top of your cheekbones, in the corners of your eyelids, on your brow bone, and down the center on your nose bridge.

-Seduction is a warm, pink blush that helps create sculpted shadows.
-I apply a well-blended line under my cheekbones, a little on my temples, and a little on my jaw line (directly under my temples).
-When the flash of a camera phone goes off, or when you’re just standing in really good lighting, these powders we create natural looking lines that accentuate your beauty.
+Seduction is a warm, pink blush that creates sculpted shadows.
+Apply a well-blended line under your cheekbones, a little on your temples, and a little on your jaw line (directly under your temples).
+When the flash of a camera phone goes off, or when you’re just standing in really good lighting, these powders create natural looking lines that accentuate your beauty.

-If you really want your makeup to look good in a photo you have to make sure your face looks as symmetrical as possible.
-No one’s perfect, so that probability of one side of your face being completely symmetrical to the other is slim, but there are ways to fake it.
+If you really want photo ready makeup, you must make sure your face looks as symmetrical as possible.
+No one’s perfect, so the probability of one side of your face being completely symmetrical to the other is slim, but there are ways to fake it.
 One of the easiest ways is to use your eyebrows.
-Chances are they aren’t 100% identical either, but if you ensure that both of your brows begin where the corner of each of your eyes begin and end at the outside corner (use a straight edge to check), you will frame your face and create the illusion of symmetry.
-I use a small angled brush and dark brown eye shadow to fill in my brows.
+Chances are they aren’t 100% identical either – remember eyebrows should be sisters; not twins.
+Ensure that both of your brows begin where the corner of each of your eyes begin and end at the outside corner (use a straight edge to check) This will frame your face and create the illusion of symmetry.
+Use a small angled brush and dark brown eye shadow to fill in your brows.